 INSTRUCTIONS:

-I will break down the directions to make tacos al pastor into sections to make things easier for you.
+I will break down the directions to make things easier for you.

-- Place the guajillo chiles in a saucepan and cover with water.
-Simmer over medium high heat until they look soft.
+- Place the peppers in a saucepan and cover with water.
+Slowly simmer over medium heat until they look soft.
 Let them cool and drain.
 (Please check the ingredients list below)

-- Place peppers, vinegar, and pineapple juice with the spices and achiote paste in your blender and process it until you have a smooth sauce.
+- Place peppers, achiote, vinegar, pineapple juice, garlic, oregano, cumin, black pepper, whole cloves, and salt in your blender, and process until you have a smooth sauce.

 - Then, pour the sauce slowly through a fine sieve for a nice homogenous texture.

 - Season the meat with salt and pepper.
-Place the sauce and steaks in a large bowl, marinate the meat, or use a pastry brush.
+Place the sauce and steaks in a large bowl, and marinate the meat.

 - Marinade for at least 4 hours or overnight.

-This method is the easiest since almost anyone has a frying pan or skillet at home.
+This method is the easiest since almost anyone has a frying pan or skillet.

-- After the meat is cooked, shave it with a sharp knife and place it in an already-warm skillet if you want extra crispy meat.
+- After the meat is cooked, shave or slice it with a sharp knife and place it in an already-warm skillet if you want the meat extra crispy.

 - This method will take about 20 minutes to cook, rotating at least twice while cooking.